 Each day you should take two grams of protein per kilogram of your body weight.
-This is a golden rule and recommended daily intake of protein in bodybuilding in order to have muscle growth at all.
+This is a golden rule and recommended daily intake of protein in bodybuilding to have muscle growth.

-During the last few years, bodybuilders started to increase this dosage, consuming much more protein than recommended dosage.
-Some are taking even three times larger dose than two grams per kilogram of body weight.
+During the last few years, bodybuilders started to increase this dosage, consuming much more protein than the recommended dosage.
+Some are taking even three times larger doses than two grams per kilogram of body weight.

-However, maybe it’s not that clever increasing the intake of protein.
+However, maybe it’s not that clever to increase the intake of protein.
 Here is why.
 We will explain to you how you can change your daily protein intake and consume more on some days and less on other days.
-This is a great way to stimulate your body to hold more protein and also to stimulate muscle growth.
+This is a great way to stimulate your body to hold more protein and stimulate muscle growth.

 Basic Rules Of Protein Intake

-If you daily consume two grams of protein per kilogram of your body weight (that is two hundred grams for hundred kilograms of body weight), you will provide your body with enough protein for growth and recovery of muscle tissue tat got damaged during the workout.
+If you daily consume two grams of protein per kilogram of your body weight (that is, two hundred grams for hundred kilograms of body weight), you will provide your body with enough protein for the growth and recovery of muscle tissue that got damaged during the workout.

 When you are recovering and rebuilding tissue, the results are obvious – your muscles grow.
-It does not matter if you are training to gain mass, using some special diet regime for a bodybuilding contest or you decided to take a few weeks off from working out, you should still try to intake this recommended dose of protein.
+It does not matter if you are training to gain mass, using some special diet regime for a bodybuilding contest, or deciding to take a few weeks off from working out.
+It would help if you still tried to intake this recommended dose of protein.